nojb/ppx_match_seq/README.md

   it contains no remaining elements.

-- the wildcard `_`, means: the type of the semantic action is `'b`, if the sequence matches this case, the semantic action is evaluted giving some result `e` and the result of the parser is `Some (e, seq)` where `seq` is the remaining stream.
+- the wildcard `_`, means: the type of the semantic action is `'b`, if the sequence matches this case, the semantic action is evaluated giving some result `e` and the result of the parser is `Some (e, seq)` where `seq` is the remaining stream.

 - a pattern variable `var`, means: the remaining sequence is bound to `var` and